MarkPflug/data-convert/readme.md

 On my Windows machine, the AOT compilation produces a 3.2MB executable.
 There are couple tricks involved in producing this size.
 First, `<XmlResolverIsNetworkingEnabledByDefault>` is set to `false`, which allows trimming unused code from the .NET XML library which is used to process .xlsx files.
 This reduces the executable size from ~10MB to ~7MB.
 Second, the [PublishAotCompressed](https://github.com/MichalStrehovsky/PublishAotCompressed) package is used to apply compression to the executable.
 This reduces the 7MB to the final ~3.2MB.
 Presumably, this introduces a bit of CPU overhead to decompress the executable at runtime.
 In use I wasn't able to observe any noticable delay, but it might be measurable with benchmarking.

-This project uses [Sylvan.Data.Csv](https://github.com/MarkPflug/Sylvan), [Sylvan.Data.Excel](https://github.com/MarkPflug/Sylvan.Data.Excel), and [Parquet.Net](https://github.com/aloneguid/parquet-dotnet) libraries.
-These libraries are not AOT-ready, and produce some AOT warnings that I have completely ignored.
+This project uses [Sylvan.Data.Csv](https://github.com/MarkPflug/Sylvan), [Sylvan.Data.Excel](https://github.com/MarkPflug/Sylvan.Data.Excel), [Sylvan.Data.XBase](https://github.com/MarkPflug/Sylvan.Data.XBase), and [Parquet.Net](https://github.com/aloneguid/parquet-dotnet) libraries.

 ## Comparison